grpc/grpc.io/content/docs/languages/kotlin/basics.md

   rpc RouteChat(stream RouteNote) returns (stream RouteNote) {}
   ```

-Our `.proto` file also contains protocol buffer message type definitions for all
+The `.proto` file also contains protocol buffer message type definitions for all
-the request and response types used in our service methods - for example, here's
+the request and response types used by the service methods -- for example, here's
 the `Point` message type:

 ```proto